 Is your old box spring contributing to your poor sleep quality?
 There’s a high likelihood it is!

-Box springs create pressure points, dipping, and sagging because certain areas are either more firm or softer than others.
+Box springs create pressure points, dipping, and sagging because certain areas are either more firm or softer than other parts because the box spring is made with springs(coils).
 There isn’t an even distribution of pressure, which is necessary with latex and memory foam mattresses.

-Keep in mind that even though these pressure points won’t be obvious when you first sit or lay down on a bed, you’ll definitely notice them after a night or two of sleep.
+Keep in mind that even though these pressure points won’t be obvious when you first sit or lay down on a mattress, you’ll definitely notice them after a night or two of sleep.
 After months of sleeping on it, you’ll recognize this as “normal,” but it certainly is not.
 Lower back pain is usually a manifestation of this issue.

 You don’t deserve an uncomfortable sleep just because of a product that’s unrelated to your mattress quality!